Blakesley, Colin Phillip Interview

 How long had he been in New Zealand?

-Curran?
-Quite a few years, because he worked for Percy & Henderson’s, the big engineering company that was down Omahu Road.
+Quite a few years, because he worked at Percy & Hendersons, a big engineering company which was down Omahu Road.
 He worked there, and so did Hector, his partner.
-But I don’t really know … it must have been in the fifties at some stage.
+I don’t really know … it must’ve been in the fifties at some stage.

 Now you’re retired, and you still go swimming?